ATP Flight School

 1 The Wells Fargo Collegiate® Loan service mark is owned by Wells Fargo & Company.

 Candidates who have progressed beyond their Commercial Certificate (single engine) are overqualified for the Propel program - meaning you may not fit into the full flight training footprint of the program.
-For example, candidates already possessing a Commercial Multi, CFI/CFII/MEI certificate, or whom already meet ATP minimums are too advanced for the program.
+For example, candidates already possessing an FAA Commercial Pilot Multi-Engine, CFI/CFII/MEI certificate, or whom already meet ATP minimums are too advanced for the program.
 These employees may be eligible for the Propel Advance program, see additional details below.

 The path to become a Delta pilot can be challenging - let us support you every step of the way.
 Every Propel Company Career Path pilot will be connected with an active Delta pilot mentor.
 In addition, every pilot will have access to an extended Leave of Absence program.